monikazm/eth-mike-frontend/Doc/SimulatorDocumentation.md

 # Simulator Documentation (Python)

-Note: remember to update with when variable names are changed (after code cleanup)

-This document provides an overview of how to add a new assessment / exercise task
+This document provides an overview of how to add a new assessment or exercise task

 ## Code structure - overview